miotke/andrewmiotke.com/content/posts/til/til-cron.md

 ---
 layout: post
-title: "Learning Cron: My notes"
+title: "TIL Cron - My notes"
 date: 2021-07-22 15:02:30 -0700
-categories: update
+categories: TIL
 ---

 These notes are not exhaustive.
 As I learn more I'll try and update this post.

 Cron jobs are useful for running automated tasks in Linux based environments.
 The syntax is kind goofy and took me reading a few different articles to really grasp it.
 I found this great article, [Writing a basic cron job in Linux](https://techgirlkb.guru/2018/10/writing-a-basic-cron-job-in-linux/) which really helped give a good understanding on how the astrisk syntax works.

 ```cron
 # ┌───────────── minute (0 - 59)